chapel-lang/chapel/doc/rst/platforms/cray.rst

 deviates from the default settings, or you are interested in other configuration options, see `Using Chapel on an HPE Cray System`_ below.
-If instead you wish to build Chapel from source, continue on to `Building Chapel for a Cray System from Source`_ just below.
+If instead you wish to build Chapel from source, continue on to `Building Chapel for an HPE Cray System from Source`_ just below.

 Note that the Chapel module for HPE Cray EX systems does not yet have the gasnet communication layer built into it.
 For multilocale execution